sukeesh/Algorithm-Implementations/sparse_table.md

 - Data structure that allows range queries
 - Can answer most queries in O(log n)
 - But can answer Range Minimum Queries in O(1) for idempotent functions
-- It can only used on immutable arrays.
+- It can be only used on immutable arrays.
 If you need any change, whole DS needs to be changed

 Intuition